audaxis/ikpdb/README.rst

 IKPdb supports only CPython 2.7 (for now).

-IKPDb have a decent feature set.
+IKPDb have a decent feature set:

+* Basic Multithreading Support
+* Variable inspection and hot modifications
+* Conditional breakoints
+* And of cours, Step over, Step in, Step out

 You can see it in action and test it using Cloud9 (http://c9.io) using the ikpdb Cloud 9 plugin.

 --------------------